nervosnetwork/rfcs/rfcs/0000-poa-testnet/0000-poa-testnet.md

 3. re-comute the block's `transaction_root` and block hash.
 4. recovery the pubkey, then check the pubkey hash is belongs to a validator.

 Now we can verify a POAHeader with fixed validators.
-However, when a validator list updated, the header-first synchronization may not handle it correctly, think the following situation:
+However, when validator list updated, the header-first synchronization may couldn't handle it correctly, think the following situation:
 The initial validators list is `[A, B, C, D]`.
 Since block `N`, the validator list updated to `[A, B, D, E]`.
 A header-first synchronization from `N - 1` to `N + 4` wound fails to sync due to the unknown validator `E`.
-To solve this issue, we require `POAContext` also provides the update information of validators to verifiers.
+To solve this issue, we require `POAContext` also provides the updated information of validators to verifiers.

 So the `voting_txs` field of `POAContext` is introduced.
-When a block contains voting transactions, the attester must put voting transactions into `POAContext`, and the `merkle_proof` must proof both cellbase transaction and voting transactions are leaves of the `witness_transactions_root`.
+When a block contains voting transactions, the attester must put voting transactions into `POAContext`, and the `merkle_proof` must prove both cellbase transaction and voting transactions are leaves of the `witness_transactions_root`.

 A POA block header verifier should update its validator list according to the `voting_txs` field.
 With this design, we can verify headers and update the validator list without downloading the whole blocks.

 ### Header verification

-We need to do some verification which slightly differs from the mainnet:
+We need to do some additional verification which slightly differs from the mainnet:

-`nonce` must set to all zero bytes.
+* `nonce` must set to all zero bytes.
-`compact_target` must set to `553648127`(difficulty 1) or `545259520`(difficulty 2) according to the attester index is whether equals to `N % VALIDATOR_COUNT` or not.
+* `compact_target` must set to `553648127`(difficulty 1) or `545259520`(difficulty 2) according to the attester index is whether equals to `N % VALIDATOR_COUNT` or not.

 The other fields keep using mainnet verification rules.